makrai/notes/scialom2004-multiling-summ.md

     * motivates further the development of multilingual datasets, since they are the only mean to study such phenomenon
 * Table 2 the ROUGE-L and METEOR scores by each model for all languages
-  * the overall order of systems (for each language) is preserved when using either metric (modulo some swaps between Lead 3 and Pointer Generator, but with relatively close scores)
+  * overall order of systems (for each language) is preserved with either metric (modulo some swaps between Lead 3 and Pointer Generator, but with relatively close scores)

 ### Russian, the low-resource language in MLSUM